brendanjbaker/Languages/README.md

 ### `hello-world`

-This program should print `Hello, world!`.
+This program should print `Hello, world!`, with or without a trailing newline, and exit with status `0`.

 ### `sum`

-This program should print the sum of 1-100 (inclusive), which is `5050`.
+This program should print the sum of 1-100 (inclusive), which is `5050`, with or without a trailing newline, and exit with status `0`.

 ### `microwave`

 This program converts a string, as may be typed into a simple microwave, into `HH:MM` format.

 Correct behavior is based on the _Whirlpool WMH31017HZ-2_ (my kitchen microwave).

+A usage error should exit with status `1`.
+An invalid argument should exit with status `2`.

 #### Valid input examples